 authentication plugin, create a “blank” MySQL

-plugin, and let the plugin return the real authenticated user
+let the plugin return the real authenticated user name (if

--- create default proxy account CREATE USER ''@'' IDENTIFIED WITH ldap_auth AS 'O=Oracle, OU=MySQL'; -- create proxied accounts CREATE USER 'developer'@'localhost' IDENTIFIED BY 'developer_password'; CREATE USER 'manager'@'localhost' IDENTIFIED BY 'manager_password'; -- grant PROXY privilege to default proxy account for proxied accounts GRANT PROXY ON 'manager'@'localhost' TO ''@''; GRANT PROXY ON 'developer'@'localhost' TO ''@'';
+-- create default proxy account CREATE USER ''@'' IDENTIFIED WITH ldap_auth AS 'O=Oracle, OU=MySQL'; -- create proxied accounts; use -- mysql_no_login plugin to prevent direct login CREATE USER 'developer'@'localhost' IDENTIFIED WITH mysql_no_login; CREATE USER 'manager'@'localhost' IDENTIFIED WITH mysql_no_login; -- grant to default proxy account the -- PROXY privilege for proxied accounts GRANT PROXY ON 'manager'@'localhost' TO ''@''; GRANT PROXY ON 'developer'@'localhost' TO ''@'';

 Now assume that a client connects as follows: